wolf29/jimmy-olsen/README.md

 ===========================
 Jimmy-olsen.sh brings up only clark-kent.pl

 Jimmy-olsen-1.sh has the ability to bring up all the OSRF services, but is too fast.
 He needs a crosscheck or a rest period between to allow the services time to initiate themselves fully.

+the files clark-kent.pl and osrf_ctl.sh are stubs that do nothing useful but act as test destinations for jimmy-olsen's calls.
+Do not replace your evergreen-ils files of the same name with these files.